RobOsipo/Event-Finder/README.md

-## Event Finder application built with Next.js
+## Event Finder application built with Next.js and Firebase